Scott Edinburgh

 Courting Your Target Business Schools

-MBA admissions representatives want you to get to know and like their schools!
-This interaction is a step in the MBA application process that is often overlooked.
-Yet for many schools, it is a critical one.
-When and how to interact with business school students, staff and in some cases faculty should be top of mind throughout the entire MBA application process and something that you should start planning for, NOW!
+When you’re applying for your MBA, it’s essential to realize that MBA admissions representatives want you to know and like their schools!
+This step is often overlooked during applications, but it’s critical for many schools.
+Understanding when and how to interact with business school students, staff and faculty should be top of mind throughout the MBA application process.
+Start planning now for better success!

 Similarly, there are many targeted MBA events for students of various affinities and nationalities.
 If applicable to you, these specialized events will provide you with a more intimate setting to show your interest and ask questions about particular programs.
 The more your questions show your research, the better.